HCPC Research Fellowship and Travel Award

 - A CV or resume

-- A faculty letter of reference
+- For graduate student applicants: A faculty letter of reference

 * The Hawaiʻi Congressional Papers Collection website contains links to the finding aids for the congressional collections.
 Research proposals should be strongly supported by the congressional collections.
 Applicants are highly encouraged to discuss their topics with Congressional Papers Archivist Dawn Sueoka (firstname.lastname@example.org) prior to applying.